petru/cakewalk/docs/bot_options.md

 : String

 Default value
-: `"cinch"`
+: `"cakewalk"`

 Description
 : The nickname the bot will use.

 ### Notes
-- If the nickname is in use, Cinch will append underscores until it finds a free nick.
+- If the nickname is in use, Cakewalk will append underscores until it finds a free nick.
 - You really should set this option instead of using the default.